utkarshgupta110/jarvis/README.md

-# Jarvis Voice Assistant
+# 🤖 Jarvis Voice Assistant (Python AI Desktop Assistant)

-## Overview
-Jarvis is an AI-powered voice assistant that helps users manage tasks, provide information, and offer a conversational experience.
-It integrates with various services and is designed to assist with daily activities.
+Jarvis is a Python-based AI voice assistant that can perform daily desktop tasks using voice commands.
+It can open applications, play music, send WhatsApp messages, fetch news, and control system operations.

+This project is built for **learning, personal use, and placement portfolio demonstration**.

 ## Features
 - Voice command recognition